kin10101/RamiBot/README.md

 Modifying the list involves changing a column in the button list table inside the mysql server that is used by the project.
 Do note that the column item in the table is going to be the name of the button that will be displayed on the screen.

+# Acknowledgements
+This project was a PBL project by the Computer and Electronic Engineering students of Asia Pacific College.